-We are developing FLX475 for the treatment of a broad range of "charged" tumors, which represent cancer types we believe are most likely to respond to FLX475.
-Our proprietary drug discovery and development engine has identified certain tumors in which the abundance of T{reg} is likely to be a cause of immune suppression.
-We refer to these tumors as "charged," as defined by their expression of high levels of (i) CCR4 ligands, (ii) T{reg} and (iii) CD8+ effector cells.
+Our proprietary drug discovery and development engine has identified certain tumors where we believe FLX475 has the greatest probability of demonstrating clinical benefit.
+We refer to these tumors as "charged" as defined by (i) their expression of high levels of CCR4 ligands, (ii) their enrichment for T{reg} and (iii) their enrichment for CD8 effector T cells.
 Tumors with high levels of these three parameters imply they have the necessary components to generate a potent immune response; however, the presence of T{reg} dampens this response.
-We have identified numerous tumors as being charged, including non-small cell lung cancer ("NSCLC"), triple negative breast cancer ("TNBC"), head and neck squamous cell carcinoma ("HNSCC"), nasopharyngeal cancer ("NPC"), gastric cancer, certain Hodgkin ("HL") and non-Hodgkin lymphomas ("NHL"), and cervical cancer.
+Additionally, we have discovered that the presence of oncogenic viruses, such as Epstein Barr virus (EBV) and the human papilloma virus (HPV), is associated with tumors that are highly charged and can be prospectively selected.
+As shown in the diagram below, we have identified numerous tumors as being charged, including non-small cell lung cancer (NSCLC), triple-negative breast cancer (TNBC), head and neck squamous cell carcinoma (HNSCC), nasopharyngeal carcinoma (NPC), gastric cancer, EBV+ Hodgkin lymphoma (HL) and non-Hodgkin lymphoma (NHL) and cervical cancer.
 The data presented in the diagram below was derived from an in-house analysis of The Cancer Genome Atlas Database and additional published sources and confirmed by us through in situ hybridization of over 400 tumor microarray samples.

-Identification and Characterization of "Charged" Tumors
+Identification and Characterization of Charged Tumors